Silenus: Evolution

 In Euripides's satyr play Cyclops, Silenus is stranded with the satyrs in Sicily, where they have been enslaved by the Cyclopes.
 They are the comic elements of the story, a parody of Homer's Odyssey IX.
 Silenus refers to the satyrs as his children during the play.

+In Plato's dialogue the Symposium, Alcibiades repeatedly compares Socrates and his philosophy to Silenus.
+He begins his drunken tribute to Socrates by declaring that his physical appearance is like "those statues of Silenus the craftsmen make, the ones that are found in statue shops, holding pipes or a flute, which when opened into two halves are found to contain images of the gods within them."
+Throughout the speech, he develops this metaphor further: Socrates, according to Alcibiades, has the outward appearance of Silenus, seeming at first comical, ignorant, and easily smitten with beautiful young men or boys, yet when opened he is "full of sound-mindedness" and has "utterly divine" words.

 Silenus may have become a Latin term of abuse around 211 BC, when it is used in Plautus's Rudens to describe Labrax, a treacherous pimp or leno, as "...a pot-bellied old Silenus, bald head, beefy, bushy eyebrows, scowling, twister, god-forsaken criminal".
 In his satire The Caesars, the emperor Julian has Silenus sitting next to the gods to offer up his comments on the various rulers under examination, including Alexander the Great, Julius Caesar, Augustus, Marcus Aurelius (whom he reveres as a fellow philosopher-king), and Constantine I.

 Silenus commonly figures in Roman bas-reliefs of the train of Dionysus, a subject for sarcophagi, embodying the transcendent promises of Dionysian cult.

 In Book VI of Pausanias's Description of Greece, his grave is said to be "in the land of the Hebrews".